 First, there was plywood, and then came oriented strand board (OSB), a less pretty and less expensive — but arguably more stable — substitute.
 It was patented under the name "waferboard" in 1965, and it quickly claimed a major share of the new construction market, being used extensively for sheathing, roof decking and subfloors.

 There's absolutely no problem laying a laminate floor over OSB, provided you take all the moisture-preventative steps you would take for a plywood subfloor.
 From a distance, OSB flooring may look a little rough and uneven, but when you get closer and feel the surface, you realize that's just an optical illusion.
-OSB is actually as smooth as plywood, and once it's covered by laminate flooring, you'll never know it's there.
+OSB is nearly as smooth as plywood, and once it's covered by laminate flooring, you'll never know it's there.

 Using OSB for Flooring

-OSB comes in plywood-sized sheets that are typically 4 feet wide and either 8, 9 or 10 feet long, with thickness ranging from 3/8 to 1 1/8 inches.
-In metric terms, sheets are typically 1220 mm x 2440 mm and have thickness from 9.5 to 28.5 mm.
+OSB comes in plywood-sized sheets that are typically 4 feet wide and either 8, 9 or 10 feet long, with thickness ranging from 3/8 inch to 1 1/8 inches.
+In metric terms, sheets are typically 1220 x 2440 mm and have thickness from 9.5 to 28.5 mm.
 The minimum subfloor thickness is approximately 3/4 inches, so the minimum thickness of OSB board you will need for laminate flooring is 23/32 inches, or 18 mm.

 An OSB sheet has a finely corrugated, unfinished side and a smooth side that is often coated with a clear finish.
 The smooth, finished side goes up when you install OSB as a subfloor.
 If you lay the sheet the other way, it doesn't provide proper moisture protection, and moisture protection is everything when it comes to laminate flooring.